Merijn Tinga: Campaigns against products causing plastic pollution

 In 2018, Tinga and Dirk Groot (who, by the name of the Zwerfinator, campaigns against litter), started collecting photos of plastic litter as evidence of the pollution and approaching the manufacturing and retail companies together with a bailiff and a judicial notice to ask them to come up with solutions.

 In 2018, Groot and Tinga approached the CEO of Pervasco, the producer of Anta Flu throat lozenges, after collecting 16.000 photo's of littered Anta Flu wrappers.
 As a result, Pervasco switched to biodegradable paper wrappers in 2020.

 In 2019/2020, Tinga and Groot collected thousands of photo's of littered plastic shards of crackling balls, light fireworks, and plastic splash water balloons.
 Soon after preparing a lawsuit against the Dutch retailers of crackling balls, most retailers stopped selling this product.
 By signing the Crackling Ball Covenant, most Dutch retail companies pledged to stop the sale of all fireworks containing plastics.
 In 2020, Tinga and Groot convinced most retail companies to sign the Splash Plastic Covenant by which they pledged to stop selling plastic splash water balloons and plastic confetti.

 The Plastic Avengers Manifest

 In 2019, Tinga organised a conference for Dutch actors in the field of plastic.
 They drafted the Plastic Avengers Manifest, a framework for a new way of dealing with plastic.
 Vice-president of the European Commission, Mr. Frans Timmermans, became the official ambassador of this Manifest.

+Campaigning for DRS in London

+In July 2023 Merijn Tinga surfed on Thamse river in London in support of the UK initiative for legislation in regard to deposit return scheme for beverage containers.
+In this unusual track, Tinga using windsurfing board, bearing back discarded plastic bottles traced to their origin in Sweden.

+He then spent five weeks to surf between Oslo and London, calling for the British government to establish a nationwide deposit return scheme.
+He also brought a petition with many signatures to environment minister Rebecca Pow encouraging the conservative politician to take action on the legislation for DRS in the UK.

+As a result of his expedition and in addition to meeting ministers and politicians, Tinga even met representatives from Coca-Cola in Westminster and he was invited to follow-up DRS discussions in September 2023.
+The UK government later in 2024 announced that they will pursure a deposit return scheme for beverage containers.